 - It doesn’t cover every type of situation.

 - Not a cost-effective measure.

 - Credit Insurance is the type of insurance which guarantees the repayment of debt or amount due to creditors or third party.
-Various types of risks are covered are life insurance, disability insurance, property insurance, etc. but the limitation is not all types of risk and situations are covered.
+Various types of risks are covered life insurance, disability insurance, property insurance, etc. The limitation is not all types of threats and situations are protected.

 - The premium depends upon the type of risk and amount covered.
-On the happening of the event insurance company will verify the claim and pay it to the third party on behalf of the policyholder.
-It is more or less similar to a letter of credit but the difference is a letter of credit covers the higher amount and risk as compared to credit insurance.
+The event insurance company will verify the claim and pay it to the third party on behalf of the policyholder.
+It is more or less similar to a letter of credit, but the difference is a letter of credit covers the higher amount and risk as compared to credit insurance.